leomol/flex-sensor/README.md

 ## Installation
 ![Flex sensor setup](doc/flex-sensor-setup.png "Flex sensor setup")
 * Install Arduino.
-* Download and extrace project folder.
+* Download and extract the project folder.
-* Connect the flex sensor to the Arduino:
-	Connect one end to +5V and the other end to the resistor to ground.
+* Setup the flex sensor: Connect one end to +5V and the other end to the resistor to ground.
 The point between the resistor and the sensor connects to A8 (pin 62) of the Arduino.
 You may add a second flex sensor and connect it to A9 (pin 63).
 * Plug-in the Arduino to the computer, upload code:
-	* Open FlexSensor.ino
+	* Open [FlexSensor.ino][FlexSensor.ino]
 	* Select Tools/Board/Arduino Mega 2560 (or Arduino Due if using this board and having downloaded support from the Board Manager).
 	* Select Tools/Port corresponding to board.
 	* Click on Sketch/Upload